getgrav/grav/UPGRADE-1.7.md

 * Please run `bin/grav yamllinter` to find any YAML parsing errors in your site.
 You should run this command before and after upgrade.
 Grav falls back to older YAML parser if it detects an error, but it will slow down your site.

+## Forms

+* **BC BREAK** Fixed `validation: strict`.
+Please search through all your forms if you were using this feature.
+If you were, either remove the line or test if the form still works.

 ### Pages

 * **BC BREAK** Fixed 404 error page when you go to non-routable page with routable child pages under it.
 Now you get redirected to the first routable child page instead.
 This is probably what you wanted in the first place.
 If you do not want this new behavior, you need to **TODO**